GrigoreMihai/docs-gitbook-cmp/docs/cloud-analytics/attributing-cloud-spend.md

 ![A screenshot of the _Attributions_ screen](../.gitbook/assets/attributions-screen.png)

-To create a new attribution, select the _NEW ATTIBUTION_ button.
+To create a new attribution, select the _NEW ATTRIBUTION_ button.

 Next, you will be taken to an attribution creation page, where you will configure its conditions and settings.